BruhGaming1776/BananaCrumbs.US/terms-of-service.md

 5. “EMAIL(S)” refer to messages sent electronically through Internet services provided by third parties.
 6. "SERVICE(S)" refer to BananaCrumbs, LLC.'s apps, websites, programs, updates and other products offered by us.
 7. "BENEFIT(S)" and "FEATURE(S)" refer to additional services for paying users of TempMail.
-8. "PREMIUM" refers to TempMail's Plus, Ultra, and Titanium products.
+8. "PREMIUM" refers to TempMail's Plus and Ultra products.
 9. "PACKAGE" refers to tiers of premium services offered by BananaCrumbs, LLC. for additional cost to currently provided, free services, or to services with different prices.
 10. "BANANACRUMBS ID" refers to a 24-letter ID that is obtained through our account website: https://passport.bananacrumbs.us
 11. "EVASION" and "CIRCUMVENT" refers to users operating under newer, different accounts which have been previously suspended for violating these terms or attempting to bypass these terms without permission.
+12. "PAY PERIOD" refers to the approximately 1 month period worth of time given to customers when they buy a premium product.

 ### Privacy Policy